XRecyclerView/XRecyclerView/README.md

 # XRecyclerView
-a RecyclerView that implements pullrefresh , loadingmore and header featrues.you can use it like a standard RecyclerView. you don't need to implement a special adapter .
+a RecyclerView that implements pullrefresh , loadingmore and header featrues.you can use it like a standard RecyclerView. you don't need to implement a special adapter .qq 群478803619 Screenshots
-Screenshots
 -----------
 ![demo](https://github.com/jianghejie/XRecyclerView/blob/master/art/demo.gif)

-on real device it is much more smoother. qq 群478803619 Usage
+on real device it is much more smoother.
+Usage
 -----
 ##gradle